VisualFizz Growth Series #8 Recap

 And then, to your other point, hiring for a role.
 From my end, being a digital agency, we love to hire entrepreneurs and individuals like yourself, because you come from a wealth of experience that isn’t the agency.
 If somebody comes from the agency and they live the agency life forever, they don’t really have that same type of experience from real life.
 So it’s good to have a well-balanced team of both.
 So I completely agree with you there.
 It’s finding that little community that makes sense. [inaudible 00:36:29] question, but finding a community that makes sense for you, and then just sticking with it, and growing with them.
 And I did want to ask, because as I looked through some of the information about you, you were asked to be one of the founding members of the Chicago Soho House, is that correct?
 And I’m curious, what’s that, why did they choose you?
 And I’d be interested also just to understand, because they’re very community centric.
 And it’s a very specific type of community, and you think that helps individuals, having that type of community and building that up?
 I mean, we all know the obvious answer is generally [inaudible 00:37:06] setting up communities, but what can people do because it’s an investment of time, energy, and there may not a result for months and years.
 So I’m just interested to hear a little bit more about your take on community.
 Because it seems like you’ve been a part of a number of them.

 Samantha Tobais (37:22): Yes.
 I love being a part of the creative culture community here in Chicago.
 That’s funny that you brought that up.
 So let’s see if I can, it’s like my friend’s dogs, neighbor’s lawn mowers, kids connection.
 A good friend of mine from college, her ex-boyfriend started an agency in New York.
 He was friends with the Soho House Founder’s son.
 So this had been seven, eight, nine years ago.
 They were looking at Chicago as a market to open, and he is actually originally from Chicago, but has never moved back after college.
-So he went to went to college in New York and stayed out there.
+So he went to college in New York and stayed out there.
 He’s like, you gotta talk to my girl, Sam.
 She works at the magazine there.
 She knows everybody, everything.
 And I was like, well, thank you.
 That’s such an honor.
 So he came to town, he emailed me.
 He’s, I’d love to just grab coffee with you, pick your brain.
 And he asked me about all the different neighborhoods.
 And where he thought, and my input where he’d be successful building Soho Chicago based on, what he’s researched as far as other clubs there, social clubs, alumni clubs, things like that.
 And they’re British, they’re from England.
 So, he obviously had no idea, the nitty-gritty of what goes on here in Chicago.
 So it was very interesting to give an insider’s perspective on, they’re looking at this market.
 Why are they looking at this market?
 Where are they going to build it, who they’re targeting?
 Because we don’t have a lot of celebrities here.

 We do have a lot of artists and musicians and creatives and tech people, which is kind of that they targeted.
 They don’t target your traditional business, medical, law individuals as their demographic, their guests, their clients.
 So it was just really interesting to kind of get his perspective on why Chicago’s cool.
 We’ve got to get there.
 Now, where do we build?
 And that’s how that came about.
 So when they they built it and everything came about I applied for membership there, and they gave me the founding member card and title, which was fantastic.
 It was so great.
 But yeah, it’s a great place to be.
 I think it’s gone through its waves of ups and downs.
 It’s a great way to network.
 It’s a cool scene.
 There’s always very unique and colorful characters that are there.
 So it’s always a good time when you go there.
 I would say besides Soho House, I think just joining different boards, affiliations organizations, anything that you’re passionate about, or that’s relatable to your industry.
 Which is actually funny, you brought this up because Danielle and I had this conversation today about which design organizations we should join, now that I’m back in the design world?
 So we were kind of going through a list of them and, okay, you take this one, I’ll take this one.
 So we can spread ourselves out, but re-immerse ourselves back into those affiliations to get our name out there, and use it for networking opportunities when they start having events again.
 But just to be around like-minded people and other individuals in our industry.